Submissions from 2010

 Kitchenette correlatives: African American neo-modernism the popular front, and the emergence of a black literary avant-garde in the 1940s and 1950s, James E. Smethurst

-Paul Laurence Dunbar and turn-into-the-20(th)-century African American dualism (W. E. B. Du Bois The 'souls of black folk'), James E. Smethurst
+Paul Laurence Dunbar and Turn-into-the-20th-Century African American Dualism, James E. Smethurst

 Remembering the past in contemporary African American fiction, James E. Smethurst